syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 ![](Cell-Types_images/Cell-Types_img4.png)

 ### Image cell
 To show an Image in a cell, make use of the **Image** cell type.
 It can be achieved by setting the `CellType` property as `GridCellTypeName.Image`.
 Images can be added in GridControl by using the [ImageList](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridListControl~ImageList.html) property.
 Multiple number of images can be added by using this property.
-For picking a particular image from the list, make use of the[ImageIndex](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~ImageIndex.html) property.
+For picking a particular image from the list, make use of the [ImageIndex](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridStyleInfo~ImageIndex.html) property.

 {% tabs %}
 {% highlight c# %}